 Bafauri, from what I read online is a sweet prepared with chana dal.
 I wanted to try this recipe but unfortunately could not find any recipes online.
 I even asked a friend from Bhopal if she knew how it is prepared.
 Since Chhattisgarh was once part of Madhya Pradesh, I thought she might have an idea.
 She said she never heard about it and it is possible it is known by some other name in Madhya Pradesh.

 Coming to today’s recipe, I chose a very easy & simple recipe, chila.
 To put it in simple words, chila is a rice flour dosa or a crepe or a very thin pancake.
-When I read the recipe, I realized it is nothing other than the biyyam (rice) attlu we make in Andhra Pradesh.
+When I read the recipe, I realized it is nothing other than the biyyam (rice) attlu we make in Telangana.
 The only difference is we season the attu batter with some green chilies and/or chili powder, crushed cumin garlic and onions.
 The only seasoning in the chila recipe I followed is salt.
 Nevertheless, it tasted very good.
 Chila is served with chutney and I served mine with peanut powder.

 Source: Madhu Kiran Soni (link not working)

 - 1 cups Rice Flour

 - Pinch of Salt

 - Mix all the ingredients except oil and make a thin batter.